 - Soy Sauce

-- 2 tablespoons curry paste (adjust to preferred spice level)
+- 2 tablespoons (2 tablespoons) curry paste, (adjust to preferred spice level)

 - Turn your Instant Pot on Sauté, high, and when it's hot, add coconut oil.
 When the oil is hot, add the curry paste and cook this curry paste for 1-2 minutes.

 - Add in minced ginger and garlic and stir-fry for 30 seconds.
 Add the onions and stir it all together.

 - Add all remaining ingredients and deglaze the bottom of the pan.

 - Press cancel to turn off the Sauté mode and switch to Slow Cook mode.